 The iii for the I

-Within the diatonic chord family (see this intro), another good substitution to try is the iii for the I. In the key of G, that means substituting a Bm for a G. The iii makes a nice transition chord between the I and IV and between the I and V.
+Within the diatonic chord family (see this intro lesson on chord progressions), another good substitution to try is the iii for the I. In the key of G, that means substituting a Bm for a G. In C, the iii chord is an Em.
+The iii makes a nice transition chord between the I and IV and between the I and V.

 Minors into majors